 The call to be vocationally flexible requires educational institutions, training centres and business themselves to adapt to these changing realities and provide the necessary bridges for people to transition to different careers or modes of work.
 This adaptation also requires rethinking what economic stability and personal incomes look like in a world of “flexibility.”

 Nor can we assume that acquiring new skills (extrinsic skills) to work flexibly will necessarily produce a commensurate flexibility in emotional and experiential capacities.
-A hybrid of vocational and individual counseling can help us better understand how change and experiences of transition are personally absorbed, felt, lived out, ascribed meaning, struggled with and valued so that we can assist individuals to flourish while they step into and through these transitions.
+A hybrid of career and individual counseling can help us better understand how change and experiences of transition are personally absorbed, felt, lived out, ascribed meaning, struggled with and valued so that we can assist individuals to flourish while they step into and through these transitions.

 For more information on an integrative and existential approach to career counseling contact Britt-Mari at email@example.com